 Researchers believe cherries’ post-exercise benefits are likely due to the fruit’s natural anti-inflammation properties — attributed to antioxidant compounds called anthocyanins, which also give cherries their bright red color.

-Recovery is the body’s chance to adapt to the stresses of exercise, and nutrition is a critical component of recovery.
+A: Recovery is the body’s chance to adapt to the stresses of exercise, and nutrition is a critical component of recovery.
 Refueling after a workout ensures that you will have enough energy for the rest of the day, and to power through your next workout.

 After exercise, there is a 30-minute window of opportunity to refuel, as muscles are exceptionally hungry when glycogen levels are low.
 During this window, the body is more efficient at storing glucose for energy and building protein in fatigued muscles.